DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 > If the players attack Bianca, she pleads for their mercy and honestly assures them that she means them no harm.
 If refused, she attempts to flee, first in her humanoid form, then in her **wolf** form as soon as she reaches the tree line.
 >
 > Players who convince Bianca to reveal her true lycanthropic nature can convince her to share the following information about the werewolf den with a successful DC 20 Charisma (Intimidation) check:
-> * The pack is led by Kiril, her husband and a powerful **werewolf**, who seized power when the old leader stepped down.
+> * The pack is led by Kiril, her husband and a powerful werewolf, who seized power when the old leader stepped down.
 > * Prisoners are kept in Mother Night's shrine, which lies toward the rear of the cave.
 > * When the pack leaves to hunt, only Bianca and Skennis, the pack's old leader, remain behind.
 (Bianca has little desire to see Kiril transformed following his deals with the "swamp witch" of Berez.)
 >